 When are mandatory water restrictions likely to be introduced?

-The South East Queensland Drought Response Plan introduces mandatory region-wide water restrictions whne the combined level of our drinking water dams reach 50% capacity.
+The South East Queensland Drought Response Plan introduces mandatory region-wide water restrictions when the combined level of our drinking water dams reach 50% capacity.

-With the availability of the SEQ Water Grid, the earliest region-wide water restrictions would be required, as of February 2019, is April 2020.
+With the availability of the SEQ Water Grid, it is unlikely mandatory water restrictions would be introduced in 2019.

 If mandatory water restrictions are introduced at 50%, they will be in place across the entire South East Queensland region and ask residents to target 140 litres of water per person per day.